 - Tim says the wall material was changed from what was originally specified and had to go the architect for approval.
 Tim says if there are issues with the architects then Bob needs to talk to Gary.

 - Gary tells Bob the architects were very busy and wanted more money to expedite review of the new material.
 It took two weeks to get their change order approved.
 He doesn’t know why senior management directed the change in the wall material and Bob needs to talk to Ken to find out why.

 - According to Ken, senior management is pressuring to cut costs and the change saves $15,000.
-He says he doesn’t attend meetings with senior management so he had no input into the decision.
+He says senior management made the decision and since he doesn’t attend their meetings he had no input into the decision.

 The real problem is that no one was looking at and working the big picture.
-No one was managing Complexity.
-We often believe that this is a manager’s or supervisor’s job but they are often too busy with their own tasks to follow-up and coordinate work with their staff.
+No one was managing how all the tasks had to come together in order to start the wall on time.
+We often believe that this is a manager’s or supervisor’s job but they are often too busy with their own autonomous tasks to follow-up and coordinate work with their staff.
 Autonomy lets management off the hook too.

 Right now this workplace has a major crisis – the wall can’t be built because there is no material.
 Working from the Blue Zone, it will look for a solution based in Autonomy.
-It will look to the power of the individual to step forward and solve this crisis.
+It will look to the power of the individual to step forward and rescue everyone from this crisis.

 It looks to Mike.

 Mike has been through this before and knows what to do.
 He has an excellent relationship with another material supplier Champion Supplies and he calls in a favor.
 He can get the originally specified material delivered the next morning.
 Mike places the order.
 The material is delivered so Bob can build the wall.